SNAP-4 Service RPC Commands

 Hotplug Commands

-The following commands hot plug a new virtio-blk PCIe function to the system.
+These commands hot-plug a new Virtio-blk PCIe function into the system using the legacy method.

 After a new PCIe function is plugged, it is immediately shown on the host's PCIe devices list until it is either explicitly unplugged or the system goes through a cold reboot.
 Therefore, it is user responsibility to open a controller instance to manage the new function immediately after a function's creation.
 Keeping a hotplugged function without a matching controller to manage may cause anomalous behavior on the host OS driver.